djdiox/diox-website/README.md

 ## Documentation

 The Documentation is powered by compodoc!

-Just hit `yarn generate:documentation` and it will create the folder base on Code, Comments etc.
+Just hit `yarn generate:documentation` and it will create the folder based on Code, Comments etc.

+It will also show the documentation level (currently low, will be up in some time).

+Unit Test Coverage will follow as well.

 ## Changelog